-From there, you’ll head for the testing station outside the airport.
+If you are required to take a COVID-19 test upon arrival, you'll head for the testing station outside the airport.
 With at least a dozen people administering the tests, there was never a line.
-But beware: You’re given both a throat and deep nasal swab, and neither feels great.
+But beware: You're given both a throat and deep nasal swab, and neither feels great.
 But it lasts just a few seconds.

 You're free to go – but you are asked to self-quarantine until your results come in.
 In the meantime, you can get your rental car and head for your lodging.
 Results can take anywhere from just a few hours to 24 hours.
 In our experience, they came back within five hours.